 4. The Jeffersons

 Though coming on the heels of Good Times, The Jeffersons arguably became the more popular of the two shows.
 Spun off from the Jefferson family that first appeared in All in the Family, The Jeffersons follows the titular family as they move into a deluxe apartment (in the sky, as the theme song goes).
-Though the show still focuses on social issues at the heart of most of Lear’s work, the Jeffersons must deal with building relationships with the other tenants.
+Though the show still focuses on social issues at the heart of most of Lear's work, the Jeffersons must deal with building relationships with the other tenants as well.

 Sherman Hemsley and Isabel Sanford starred in the series, with the actress winning an Emmy for Outstanding Lead Actress in a Comedy Series, becoming the first Black woman to do so.